 For this purpose, ekolive provides a bioleaching process for releasing metallics, metalloids and/or non-metallics and/or degrading organics out of any suitable carrier material, avoiding the need of aeration during the process, using mixtures of different natural microorganisms, in particular of heterotrophic autochthonous microorganisms and heterotrophic allochthonous microorganisms under non-sterile conditions.

-Beside having demonstrated the market maturity of this process in a first large industrial pilot project in Slovenia for the upgrading of industrial minerals , ekolive has filed a European Patent application (EP20194338) on “Ecological release of elements and degradation of organics using heterotrophic microorganisms out of multiple carrier materials”.
+Beside having demonstrated the market maturity of this process in a first large industrial pilot project in Slovenia for the upgrading of industrial minerals, ekolive has filed a European Patent application on ecological release of elements and degradation of organics using heterotrophic microorganisms.